-In addition to video games, iThrive staff love playing tabletop games.
+In addition to video games, iThrive staff loves playing tabletop games.
 We all work remotely, so when we are together physically, we use games to reconnect.
 We have had so many shared moments of true connection (and many deep belly laughs) from sitting down at a table and playing a game together.
 And all of us play games with our families and friends when we are at home.
 Some of our favorites are:

 - The Mind is a collaborative game where the only way to win is as a team.
 Players are not allowed to communicate verbally.
 Cards are dealt and players must each card in numeric order without making a peep or using hand gestures.
 We have had a blast trying to interpret and respond accurately to each other's nonverbal cues.
 (And the post-game analysis is sometimes the best part.)